-Teens & Leadership Summer Camps are memorable with tons of activities, great food and epic adventure!
+Teens & Leadership Summer Camps are memorable!
+They feature tons of activities, great food and epic adventure!
 Geared toward teenagers, they are full of energy and all the best that Circle Square Ranch has to offer!
 We’ve got amazing facilities for you to explore horseback riding, wall climbing, archery, swimming, sports, and much more!
 In addition to all of this, there will be great opportunities to learn more about God’s love and discuss what a relationship with Him could look like.

-We also run leadership training programs for teens who are wanting to grow in character and leadership ability as well as to learn how to make a difference for Christ in their home communities.
+We also run leadership training programs for teens who want to grow in character and leadership ability as well as to learn how to make a difference for Christ in their home communities.

-The 252 Crew program offers youth 14 to 15 years old an opportunity to be a camper and learn what it’s like to work at camp.
-This unique program is designed to develop leadership abilities as teens serve at camp from a ‘behind-the-scenes’ vantage point.
+The 252 Crew program offers youth ages 14 to 15 a unique opportunity to be a camper and learn what it’s like to work at camp.
+This unique program is designed to combine fun and develop leadership abilities as teens participate in camp activities and spend three hours a day serving at camp from a ‘behind-the-scenes’ vantage point.

 Teen Week is a high-energy camp featuring crazy wide games, late-night activities, relevant discussions and campfires, along with all of the great activities and excitement of Discovery Camp!

-You will have opportunity to enjoy all of our classic camp activities like horseback riding, swimming, archery, crafts, zip-line, high ropes, initiative course, rock wall climbing and more!
-Discovery Camp offers trail or level riding programs, optional barn & tack care, and optional horse science classes.
+You will have the opportunity to enjoy all of our classic camp activities like horseback riding, swimming, archery, crafts, high ropes, initiative course, rock wall climbing and more!
 Create lasting friendships over crazy theme meals & outdoor cookouts.
 Campers will participate in daily devotionals and interactive campfire time where they will learn about various topics from the Bible.

 Teen Week is a high-energy camp featuring crazy wide games, late-night activities, relevant discussions and campfires, and awesome camp activities.
 Our Teen Week Horse Lovers Camp gives campers two hours a day to develop their Western Riding skills and work on our Four Star horsemanship program on top of all the regular camp activities of Discovery Camp.